-Annual Report and Accounts 2023
+Annual Report and Accounts 2024

-HSBC Bank Egypt SAE (HBEG) is a 94.54 per cent subsidiary of HSBC Holdings plc and part of the HSBC Group.
-Headquartered in London, the HSBC Group is one of the world's largest banking and financial services organizations and one of the world's most valuable brands.
+HSBC Bank Egypt SAE is a 94.54 per cent subsidiary of HSBC Holdings plc and part of the HSBC Group.
+Headquartered in London, HSBC is one of the largest banking and financial services organisations in the world.
 HSBC is listed on the London, Hong Kong, New York and Bermuda stock exchanges.
+In 2024, HSBC Group served around 41 million customers worldwide through a network covering 58 countries and territories.